paul-hammant/paranamer/README.md

 ## Embedding Paranamer in your jar

 There are already too many jar's for day to day Java development right?
-Simply consume the runtime paranamer jar into your project's jar using the Maven2 'shade' plugin.
+Simply consume the runtime *Paranamer* jar into your project's jar using the Maven2 'shade' plugin.

 ```xml
 <!-- Put in your POM.xml file -->